Swan-n/Swan-n/README.md

 - 🌱 I’m currently learning software development at college.
 - 📫 Reach to me on dicsord at: Swan#2366

-For collaborations, leave me a message on discord and I'll make sure to respons as soon as possible!
+For collaborations, leave me a message on discord and I'll make sure to respond as soon as possible!